When you’re living or volunteering in Nicaragua for an entire semester, you have to hike at least one of the 19 volcanoes that call this country home.

 Cerro Negro Volcano

-What To Do/See?
-Volcano boarding
+What To Do/See: Volcano boarding

 How Long Does It Take?
 1/2 day

-Difficulty: Mild (Short, rocky and steep, but do-able).
+Difficulty: Mild (short, rocky and steep, but do-able).

 We have a very detailed post about volcano boarding on Cerro Negro if you want the step-by-step guide… but in a nutshell, it’s a rad (albeit very short) volcano hike where you speed down on a sled to get to the base.
 It’s a Nica experience you can’t miss.
+The tours are also very affordable which is one of the things we love about Nicaragua.

 Mombacho Volcano